 For portraits in pencil I draw onto a smooth and slightly off-white cartridge paper which is acid-free – important to prevent your drawing from yellowing with age.
 I choose heavyweight 220gsm paper to prevent creasing.
 I like to use Faber-Castell pencils in several different grades, ranging from HB down to a very soft 7B.

-When the portrait is finished and ready to send out I clean the paper around the image with a putty eraser and then spray it with a fixative spray to stop any of the graphite from rubbing and creating finger marks.
-Finally I’ll place it in a cellophane sleeve so that you can handle it safely until you’re ready to put it in its frame.
-Pencil portraits are sandwiched between custom-cut MDF sheets for shipping so they can’t be bent or creased.
+When the portrait is finished I clean around the drawing with a putty eraser and then spray it with a specialist fixative spray to stop any of the graphite from rubbing off.
+Lastly I’ll place it within a cellophane sleeve so that you can safely handle it until you’re ready to have it put in a frame.
+Pencil portraits are sent out sandwiched between custom-cut MDF sheets so that they can’t be bent or creased in transit.

 I always aim to keep the shading on faces as minimal and as delicate as possible and have developed a ‘layered’ technique of lightly hatching and crosshatching, with very little smoothing down of the pencil marks.
 This is particularly important in communicating the translucence of a child’s skin as it allows the brightness of the paper to shine through the hatched lines even in areas of shadow.
 The technique works well both for paler skin and also with darker skin shades, which reflect a great deal of colour and light.